The Dummy: Closing narration

 What's known in the parlance of the times as the old switcheroo, from boss to blockhead in a few uneasy lessons.
 And if you're given to nightclubbing on occasion, check this act.
 It's called Willy and Jerry, and they generally are booked into some of the clubs along the 'Gray Night Way' known, as the Twilight Zone.

 Production notes

-Abner Biberman also directed "Number Twelve Looks Just Like You".
+Abner Biberman also directed "Number 12 Looks Just Like You".

-The dummy used in this episode to portray "Willy" was originally created in the 1940s by puppet maker Revello Petee.
+The dummy used in this episode to portray Willy was originally created in the 1940s by puppetmaker Revello Petee.
 The same dummy was used later, in the 1964 Twilight Zone episode "Caesar and Me".
-The actual original dummy which was used in both episodes had been housed in a private collection in Connecticut since the late 1970s, but now resides in David Copperfield's International Museum and Library of the Conjuring Arts in Las Vegas, along with the Cliff Robertson dummy effigy which appears at the end of this episode.
+The actual original dummy, which was used in both episodes, had been housed in a private collection in Connecticut since the late 1970s, but now resides in David Copperfield's International Museum and Library of the Conjuring Arts in Las Vegas, along with the Cliff Robertson dummy effigy, which appears at the end of this episode.
 Both puppets were subject to a careful, preservative renovation by American artist and puppet restoration expert Alan Semok.